Tây Bồi Pidgin French: Tones

-Tây Bồi contains the same 5 tones as the Southern dialects of Vietnamese being the High-level, High rising, Low-level, Mid-rising, and Low-rising tones.
+Tây Bồi contains the same five tones as the Southern dialects of Vietnamese: high-level, high rising, low-level, mid-rising, and low-rising tones.

 Features

-Tây Bồi had an SVO word order just like Vietnamese.
+Like Vietnamese, Tây Bồi had an SVO word order.
 Verbs were used in the infinitive with tense implied mostly through context.
 Its grammar and syntax are in general the same as Vietnamese grammar and syntax.

 Lexicon

-In Tây Bồi was a French lexifier pidgin with minimal influences from Vietnamese, Chinese Pidgin English, Japanese and a Portuguese Creole (though which one specifically isn't specified).
+In Tây Bồi was a French lexifier pidgin with minimal influences from Vietnamese, Chinese Pidgin English, Japanese and a Portuguese creole (which one, specifically, is not specified).
 Tây Bồi also sees a significantly reduced amount of words with many copulas being removed and words gaining several closely related meanings.